 Let’s go to our record:

-The ‘IM’ highlights unfolds us a distinctive tinge from east, beautifully sang in Turkish, with utmost moogs: Soyle Beni, with an eerie sci-fi feel, this israeli disco prog shows us the kind of sound that people used to dance, back on Jaffa nightclubs.
-And Rampi Rampi, an upbeat with broken pace, key winds solos, luscious chorus and the usual arab/oriental scales with its minor harmonics.
+The ‘IM’ highlights unfold us a distinctive tinge from the east, beautifully sang in Turkish, with utmost moogs: Soyle Beni, with an eerie sci-fi feel, this Israeli disco prog shows us the kind of sound that people used to dance, back on Jaffa nightclubs.
+And Rampi Rampi, an upbeat with broken pace, key winds solos, luscious chorus and the usual Arab/oriental scales with its minor harmonics.
 A Rocky feel at its best!

 Chuyến đi Tốt!

 A2 Soyle Beni

 A3 Artik Sevmeyegegim

 B1 Rampi Rampi